pe3zx/mthc/README.md

 **mthc** comes with built-in reverse proxy that can be used to support either plain HTTP or HTTP with SSL/TLS.
 [FiloSottile/mkcert](https://pe3zx.blogspot.com/2019/01/deploy-your-own-local-misp-with-https.html) provides a simple way to generate locally trusted certificates for testing.

+## Status

+**mthc** depends on components to build.
+These are including [my misp-docker](https://github.com/pe3zx/misp-docker), TheHive image, Cortex image in mandatory.

+To ensure about project's integrity, **mthc** is configured for build verification test by [Actions workflow](https://github.com/pe3zx/mthc/actions/workflows/build_check.yml).
+All dependencies are pulled, built and checked each of service' status every month.
+I will be notified if something goes wrong.

 ## Deployment